 Can I make partial payments on my property tax bill?

 The Office of Sheriff is unable to accept installment payments on any property tax bill.
 Payment in full must be received in order to be processed and any partial payments will be returned to the issuer.

 What if my mortgage company is supposed to pay my tax bill?

 If your mortgage company has requested to receive your property tax bill for the current tax year, you will receive an informational letter instead of a tax bill.
 However, if you receive a tax bill and believe your mortgage company should be making payment, please contact your lender immediately for instructions.
 If you require a duplicate copy of your tax bill for your lender, please contact our Property Tax Division at (859) 252-1771 and we will be pleased to provide you or your lender with a copy.

 Can I pay multiple bills with a single check?

 We will accept a single check as payment for multiple bills.
 Please make sure you enclose tax bills coupons for all bills which you are paying or otherwise submit documentation clearly showing all bills you wish to pay.
 Also please verify that your check total equals the total amount due for all of your bills to avoid delays in processing.

 How do I obtain a receipt for my property taxes?

-If you are paying your tax bill in-person at the Sheriff’s Office or any Lexington Central Bank location, you will receive a receipt at the time of your payment.
+If you are paying your tax bill in-person at the Sheriff’s Office or any Lexington Republic Bank location, you will receive a receipt at the time of your payment.
 If you wish to obtain a receipt for a payment made by mail, please include a self-addressed stamped envelope and a receipt will be returned to you.
 If paying online, you will be given the option of printing a receipt or having a receipt emailed to you at the end of the transaction.

 How do I change the name or address on my property tax bill?